 There are several forms of sushi with the most common one you see at most sushi bar called "nigiri-zushi" which the chef would clump a small ball of vinegar seasoned rice in his palm, rolled it up into a small bite-size candy bar, and place a fish on top of it.
 There are so many ways of incorporate an ingredient on to the rice.
 Some chef uses wasabi underneath the fish to give it more spicy taste.
 Other chef have also uses a seaweed string to tie the fish to the block of rice.
 Edo-style sushi tends to concentrate on flavors of one ingredient, but has since evolved to different types of creative sushi.

-With so many locations of edo-style sushi in Little Tokyo to choose from, I chose Hama because it got good recommendations from some of my friends.
+With so many choices of edo-style sushi in Little Tokyo to choose from, I chose Hama because it got good recommendations from some of my friends.
 It is a very small place inside of Hama as it only can seat 18 diners in the sushi bar with a few tables for a larger "group" if you happened to be the fool who thinks you can squeeze in that many people in this place.

 The service was very prompt and very attentive throughout the night.
 I was very appreciative of the effort they put in that night as they were on the game whenever it seemed like we needed something.
 As in for the sushi chef, very friendly and cordial throughout the night (except for one instance which I'll get to at the bottom).